 SANTA CLARA, California / AMSTERDAM, Netherlands – June 30, 2021 — Fungible Inc., a pioneer in data-centric computing, Nikhef and SURF, a leader in secure, AI-driven networks, today announced they have achieved the world’s highest performance between a single server reading data from a single storage target, clocking in at 6.55 million IOPS.
 Also utilizing technology from Juniper Networks, the result was based on tests from a single 64-core AMD server connecting to a single Fungible FS1600 storage node, marking the FS1600 as the fastest storage node on the market today.

-The breakthrough all-flash NVMe-oF storage node achieved nearly 2x better performance than the nearest competitor.
+The breakthrough all-flash NVMe over TCP storage node achieved nearly 2x better performance than the nearest competitor.
 The collaboration among Fungible, Nikhef, a partnership between the Institutes Organisation of the Dutch Research Council and six universities, and SURF, the collaborative ICT association of Dutch educational and research institutions, is designed to explore high-performance storage for physics and related HPC science.

 “We are excited about the unparalleled, near-native performance we were able to achieve by offloading as much as possible.
 These results show great promise for the FS1600 and client-side DPUs,” said Jouke Roorda, High Performing Systems Engineer at Nikhef.